Updated: 19 December 20015

-Below is a summary from Eastern Media Group archives (updated):
+Below is a summary from Eastern Media Group archives (updated with photos):

 About Gurmukh Singh: